k0tk267/k0tk267/README.md

 ### Hi there 👋
 I'm Koki Otsuka, master's student at Nara Institute of Science and Technology (NAIST), majoring information science.
 My current interest is ML and MLOps for medical and financial domain.
-In addition, I have recently become interested in decision theory.

 ### Education
 - Nara Institute of Science and Technology (2022/04 ~ Present)